-The platform will also be designed to support smart contracts and dapps, allowing users to build and deploy decentralized exchanges, financial algorithms, high-performance scientific computing applications and more.
+The platform is also be designed to support smart contracts and dapps, allowing users to build and deploy decentralized exchanges, financial algorithms, high-performance scientific computing applications and more.

 Other popular solutions under consideration to solve the blockchain scalability problem include moving some information off-chain or increasing the block size.
 While they certainly offer improvements, they fall well short of offering the transaction throughput needed by the increasing number of applications built on smart contract platforms.

 Zilliqa’s solution is to implement sharding, which basically takes a “divide and conquer” approach to scaling.
 There are multiple forms of sharding in Zilliqa — network sharding, transaction sharding and computational sharding — but network sharding is the most critical.